tiantiangao7/kalm-qa/README.md

-# KALM QA
+# KALM-QA
 Authors: Tiantian Gao, Paul Fodor, Michael Kifer

 # Introduction
-KALM QA is a continuing project based on our previous project KALM.
-It extends the KALM system to process more complex queries , muti-hop English questions.
-The benchmarks we use is the MetaQA dataset.
+KALM-QA is the question answering part of KALM.
+It is capable of answering complex multi-hop questions.
+We tested KALM-QA on MetaQA dataset and achieves 100% accuracy.

 # Code